cwida/teseo/README.md

 ```

 The main thread will be always identified with the number 0 and there is no need to register/unregister it.
 A similar approach can be used to copy the transaction object and create a local iterator.
 The following snippet shows a possible BFS implementation with OpenMP.
-A more optimised version is implemented in the [GFE driver](https://github.com/cwida/gfe_driver/blob/master/library/teseo/teseo_driver.cpp).
+A more optimised version is present in the [GFE driver](https://github.com/cwida/gfe_driver/blob/master/library/teseo/teseo_driver.cpp).

 ```
 #include <atomic>